mlabs-haskell/hydra-auction/README.md

 and one bidder (Bob in our example).
 To start their REPLs run: `make demo-seller` and `make demo-bidder`.

-Also run `make demo-monitor`.
+Also run `make demo-monitor NAME=demo`.
-This is ncurses CLI, which shows current state of auction and Head.
+This is CLI screen, which shows current state of auction and Head.

 ### Bidder wins case